Skip to main content

 Would you recognise a heart attack?
 Test your knowledge of the warning signs and what to do if you think you or someone else is having a heart attack.

-Too many New Zealanders die or live with permanent disability because of lack of awareness of heart attack warning signs and delays in seeking medical help.
+Too many New Zealanders die or live with permanent disability because they don’t know the warning signs of a heart attack and delay seeking medical help.